DavidKosf/GraderPlus/README.md

 #### mg_isCurveInPlot

-This function allows you to search for a specified line in the plot drawn by the solution.
-Multiple lines are supported, but you can only search for one line at a time per function call.
+This function allows you to search for a specified line in a plot that has been drawn by the solution code.
+Multiple lines are supported, but you can only search for one line at a time.
 The returned value is a bool that is true, if all required properties fit to at least one line in the graph.
 Only the properties that shall be checked need to be specified.
-Specification works via key-value ash shown in the following example.
+Specification works via key-value as shown in the following example.
 An even number of inputs and at least two arguments must be given.
 For more information check out the [line](https://www.mathworks.com/help/matlab/ref/matlab.graphics.primitive.line-properties.html) object.
 ```matlab
 % Checking for two lines in one graph
 A = mg_isCurveInPlot('XData', [0, 1, 2, 3], 'YData', [0, 1, 2, 9], 'Color', [0 0 1], 'LineStyle', '--'); % Example for a blue dashed parabola